Green Plants are a Breath of Fresh Air for Your Home and they are Feng Shui Too

 Dracaenas are great for removing xylene, trichloroethylene and formaldehyde from lacquers, varnishes, paints and gasoline.
 Dracaena Warneckii is a beautiful green and white variegated species and Dracaena Marginata has a beautiful red edge.

 Chinese evergreens, Aglaonema are easy to care for and battle pollutants.
 In Asia they have been grown as "luck bringing" plants for centuries.
 They will tolerate low light but don't like cold temperatures or cold drafts.
+In the practice of Feng Shui they are thought to counteract negative energy.

 Peace lily or Spathiphyllum is one of the few low light plants that will bloom continuously in a house or office.
 It's dark green leaves and beautiful white blossoms will help get rid of formaldehyde, benzene, trichloroethylene, toluene and exlene.